annsudo/katacoda-scenarios/Test1/step2.md

-## What does building with microservices mean?
+## What does building with micro services mean?

-It means you are developing your entire application in small, independent components AKA microservices.
+It means you are developing your entire application in small, independent components AKA micro services.
 Each micro-service should perform a single business requirement.

 Let´s look at our app.
-We can split the information we have about the podcasts into two indipendent business requirements:
+We can split the information we have about the podcasts into two independent business requirements:

 **Podcast-info-service** will provide the information about the podcast itself